Sahu-Ayush/golang-practice/phase1_basics/04_input_from_user/input_output_README.md

 - Use Scanln when you expect fixed, space-separated single tokens.
 - Use Scanf or bufio.Reader when you need more control (multi-word strings, strict formats).

+## 2.1.
+Using bufio.Reader

+- Reads the entire line (with spaces).
+- Works with os.Stdin.
+- Usually paired with strings.TrimSpace to remove \n.

+## 2.2.
+Using bufio.Scanner

+- Scans input token by token or line by line.
+- More control than Scanln, less than Reader.